Ingutia/Udacity-SQL-Notes/Lesson-1-SQL-Basics.md

 ## Lesson 1: Introduction to SQL
+SQL statements are code that can read and manipulate data.
+Basic syntax reminders: SQL isn't case sensitive - meaning you can write upper and lower case anywhere in the code.
+Additionally, you can end SQL statements with a semicolon, but some SQL environments don't require a semicolon at the end.
 ### Some Quick Vocabulary
 - Structured Query Language (SQL) – Structured Query Language is a language that allows us to access information in a database.
 A typical query might look like this:
 ```sql